 - accepts or deposits a post-dated check

-Retaining a creditor harassment attorney, like Paramount Law, will stop debt collector harassment.
+Retaining a consumer protection attorney, like Paramount Law, will stop debt harassment.
 Once we are retained, all debt collectors & collection agencies must communicate with only us as your attorney.
 If a debt collector still calls you once you have retained us, they are in violation of the Fair Debt Collections Practice Act and can be sued for statutory damages, actual damages and attorney fees.

 The Fair Debt Collection Practices Act protects consumers against harassing debt collectors.
 No one should have to put up with abusive telephone calls morning, noon and night.
 If this happens to you or anyone you know, the FDCPA allows you to sue the debt collector for harassment; it is illegal for a debt collector to harass anyone.
 Consult the attorneys at the Oklahoma Consumer Protection Attorneys Paramount Law to discuss your legal rights.

 Send us a few details about your case and we’ll be back with you immediately.